BChow5/Assignment3_P1/README.md

 - To check if the service ran successfully: `sudo systemctl status generate-index.service`

-- View logs for the service: `sudo journalctl -u generate-index.service`
+- View logs for generate-index.service: `sudo journalctl -u generate-index.service`

-- View logs for the timer: `sudo journalctl -u generate-index.timer`
+- View logs for the generate-index.timer: `sudo journalctl -u generate-index.timer`

+## Setting Up Nginx

+1. Open the `nginx.conf` file

+`sudo nvim /etc/nginx/nginx.conf`

+2. Edit it to have `user webgen`

+3. Make folders for the server block

+`mkdir /etc/nginx/sites-available`

+`mkdir /etc/nginx/sites-enabled`

+4. Add the provided server block file `sites.conf` to `/etc/nginx/sites-available`

+5. Create a symbolic link `ln -s /etc/nginx/sites-available/sites.conf /etc/nginx/sites-enabled/sites.conf`

+We create a seperate server block file instead of putting it in nginx.conf because it's easier to maintain.
+It's easier to add more sites by creatin new server block files into the `/etc/nginx/sites-available` folder and create symbolic links.

+- You can use `sudo systemctl status nginx` to check the status.
+- You can use `sudo nginx -t` to check the nginx configuration.